Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels

-For mapping under independence assumption (\textit{In.}), we generate the same prior map except setting all the cross-correlation terms to $0$ to isolate each grid cell.
-The `average measurements' model is utilized in all mapping approaches.
-For merging cells in \textit{ARGP} mapping, we choose $\{\gamma,\, f_\text{th}\} = \{2,0.7\}$ in \cref{E: hotspots}.
-We evaluate the mapping performance with respect to total mapping time, mapping accuracy in terms of root mean square error (RMSE) and memory consumption relative to \textit{FR}.
-The total mapping time is calculated by aggregating the individual mapping times resulting from each measurement update.
-RMSE is obtained by comparing the resulting maps with the whole ground truth map.
-The RMSE of hotspots only considers regions with ground truth values above $ 0.7$.
+For mapping under independence assumption (\textit{FR-IDP}, \textit{AR-IDP}), we use the same prior mean and variance, while setting all cross-correlation terms to $0$ to isolate each grid cell.
+We consider the `average measurements' model in all mapping approaches.
+For merging cells in adaptive-resolution approaches, we choose $\{\gamma,\, f_\text{th}\} = \{2,0.7\}$ in \cref{E: hotspots}.
+Note that all these hyperparameters are manually tuned but used consistently in all experiments.